AmourConnect/AmourConnect-server/server_api/README.md

-# Projet AmourConnect - BackEND - API PRIVATE in C#
+# Projet AmourConnect - BackEND - API PRIVATE in .NET Core

 Dating site to match with a man VS woman and look for his love❤️